David-gbenga/Climate_Change_Belief__Sentiment_Analysis_Project/README.md

-Task : I was challenged to create a Machine Learning model that is able to classify whether or not a person believes in climate change, based on their novel tweet data.
+I created a Machine Learning model that is able to classify whether or not a person believes in climate change, based on their novel tweet data.

 Kolawole_david_project_notebook.ipynb : This notbook contains the codes uswed for this project